GoogleCloudPlatform/qupath-chcapi-extension/README.md

 1) Install QuPath v0.2.0-m2 from [here](https://github.com/qupath/qupath/releases/tag/v0.2.0-m2).
 2) Download the latest JAR from the releases tab.
-3) When you install QuPath, folder for extensions is set */home/user/QuPath/extensions* by default (in Linux).
+3) When you install QuPath, folder for extensions is set to */home/user/QuPath/extensions* by default (in Linux).
 You can put the JAR in this folder or just drag-and-drop it in the QuPath window.
-> For new version another QuPath user directory is recommended to avoid conflict with the previous
+> If you already have QuPath and want to install the new version a new QuPath user directory is
-> extension version.
-You can set another user directory.
-Press edit -> preferences and
+> recommended.
+You can set another user directory by going to Edit -> Preferences -> Set another
-> set another user directory in QuPath.
-Also, you can delete the previous extension version, if
+> user directory in QuPath.
+Also, you can delete the previous extension version, if you don't want
-> you don't want to use another QuPath user directory.
+> to use another QuPath user directory.

 ## Setting up project to use DICOM cloud:

 1) Create empty project in QuPath.
-2) Click the **Cloud** button on the button bar.
+2) Click **Cloud** on the button bar.
 Login with OAuth in your default browser with your account which has access permission to Cloud Healthcare API (1 time).
-3) Select the desired Project and click the **NEXT** button in extension window.
+3) Select the desired Project and click **NEXT** in extension window.
 4) Select an existing Dataset or create a new one.
 Steps to create a new Dataset:
-   1) Click the **New Dataset** button.
+   1) Click **New Dataset**.
    2) Input the Dataset name.
-   3) Choose the desired Location in where you want the Dataset stored.
+   3) Select the location where the Dataset should be stored.
-   4) Click the **CREATE** button.
+   4) Click **CREATE**.
-   5) Click the **NEXT** button.
+   5) Click **NEXT**.
 5) Select an existing DICOM Store which contains whole slide images or create a new one.
 Steps to create a new DICOM Store:
-   1) Click the **New DICOM Store** button.
+   1) Click **New DICOM Store**.
    2) Input the DICOM Store name.
-   3) Click the **CREATE** button.
+   3) Click **CREATE**.
-   4) Click the **OK** button.
+   4) Click **OK**.
 6) Upload dicomized images into created DICOM Store and Dataset in chosen Location:
    1) If you want to use the embedded wsi-to-dicom-converter in the qupath-chcapi-extension, just add images to the project.
-When you click **Synchronize** button images will be dicomized and uploaded.
+When you click **Synchronize** images will be dicomized and uploaded.
    2) Alternatively you can use [OrthancWSIDicomizer](https://www.orthanc-server.com/browse.php?path=/whole-slide-imaging).
    Once source images have been dicomized, you can upload them via [gcloud](https://cloud.google.com/healthcare/docs/how-tos/dicom-import-export).
-7) Click **Synchronize** button on the button bar in QuPath to synchronize DICOM Store with your project.
+7) Click **Synchronize** on the button bar in QuPath to synchronize DICOM Store with your project.
 > Extension saved in your chosen dicom store for existing project and saved your access permission
-> on computer.
+> on the computer.
 > Supported formats for qupath-chcapi-extension and pathology test data you can see
 > [here](https://openslide.org/).